greycats/Parse.swift/README.md

 }
 ```

-* with `persistToLocal` phrase, authors will sync to local (your document directory), with defined primary key and max expire age.
+* with `persistent` phrase, authors will sync to local (your document directory), with defined primary key and max expire age.
 After then, all queries / subqueries to author, will be using local data if possible.
 * you can use swift infix operators `||` on queries
 * `ParseObject` is a simple protocol.
 (You can use struct as you like)
 * save / update / relation / pointer queries all using generic types